-|September 2021||13 September 2021|
+September 2021||13 September 2021|

+>

-Please note that the Learning Intensive will run for five (5) days.
+> Please note that the Learning Intensive will be fully online for May 2020.

+>

-The below fees are based on the total estimated program fee.
+> The below fees are based on the total estimated program fee.
 Fees each semester may vary based on which subjects are selected and the number of subjects enrolled in for each semester.